 - Greenery Press publishes dozens of well-written and informative how-to guides about all sorts of play styles and relationship styles.

 Note that the many other 101-level BDSM books out there mostly say the same stuff as these ones do, just with different flavours and foci.
 Your mileage may vary.
-One of these days I’ll get around to posting an annotated list of each one of them, explaining their strong points and weaknesses, but for now this’ll do ya.
+One of these days I’ll get around to posting an annotated list of each one of them, explaining their strong points and weaknesses, but this covers most of the really good ones.